hackintoshrao/dgraph-tutorials/getting-started/getting-started.md

 May it is a sale, a transaction, a place or a person, all these entities are represented as a node in a Graph database.

 An edge represents the relationship between the nodes.
-The two nodes represent people, `Karthic` and `Gary`.
+The two nodes in the above graph represent people, `Karthic` and `Gary`.
 You could also see that these nodes have two associated properties, `name` and `age`.
 These properties of the nodes are also called as `predicates` in Dgraph.